-IgA nephropathy: Also known as Berger disease, it happens when IgA antibodies build up in the kidney.
+- IgA nephropathy: Also known as Berger disease, this occurs when immunoglobin A (IgA) antibodies build up in the kidney.
+IgA forms a vital part of the immune system, but a buildup can be harmful.
 The disease progresses slowly, sometimes over as long as 20 years.
 Symptoms include abdominal pain, rash, and arthritis.
 It can result in kidney failure.

 In the case of severe kidney damage, dialysis might be an option.
 It is only used for end-stage kidney failure where 85 to 90 percent of kidney function is lost.

 Kidney dialysis aims to complete some of the functions of a healthy kidney.

 - removal of waste, excess salt, and water

 - maintaining the correct levels of chemicals in the blood, including sodium, bicarbonate, and potassium

 The two most common types of kidney dialysis are:

 Hemodialysis: An artificial kidney, or hemodialyzer, removes waste, additional fluids, and chemicals.
 The treating doctor makes an entry point in the body by connecting an artery and a vein under the skin to create a larger blood vessel.